There are so many ways you can help make a difference in the lives of patients and families today.

 Hazel has been volunteering with Brain Tumour Foundation of Canada for almost three years, helping with administrative duties.
 In her own words, she describes her volunteer story with us.

 The David Kelly Award for Community Service is awarded annually to one individual who exemplifies the spirit of community service in support of the brain tumour community in Canada.
-This award is named in honour of brain tumour advocate and fundraising leader David Kelly, from Fredericton, New Brunswick, who passed away in October 2014.
+This award, previously the Chair’s award for Community Service, has been renamed in honour of brain tumour advocate and fundraising leader David Kelly, from Fredericton, New Brunswick, who passed away in October 2014.

 Congratulations to the recipients of the 2019 Volunteer of Distinction Awards.

 Danielle Barclay began to volunteer with Brain Tumour Foundation of Canada in June of 2016 as the convenor of the Edmonton Support Group.
 A survivor herself, she recognized the importance of providing the brain tumour community with a place to go to share their stories and receive support.